MahirHamiAbrar/vocabbo-ai/README.md

 </details>
 </summary>

-VocabboAI provides a downlaod function, to downlaod the image save it in `png` format.
+VocabboAI provides a downlaod function, to downlaod the image and save it in `png` format.

 Here is the code for it:
 ```typescript